LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 ### com.liveperson.bot-connectors-worker.error.aivendor.watson.parser.list.undefined-options

 #### Description
-This error happens because the bot received a list response from watson, without any options inside.
+This error happens because the bot received a list response from Watson, without any options inside.
 #### Reasons
-The bot doesn't know how to handle a empty list, therefore we assume this is an error.
+The bot doesn't know how to handle an empty list, therefore we assume this is an error.
 #### Solutions
 Provide options properties to your Watson List object.

 ### com.liveperson.bot-connectors-worker.error.aivendor.watson.message-format-not-supported

 #### Description
-The message format provided by watson is not supported by our connector.
+The message format provided by Watson is not supported by our connector.
 #### Reasons
 You are using a new format which we do not support yet.
 #### Solutions